Some history of the Big Bull's Head

 This superb view of Digbeth was captured by Phyllis Nicklin in 1968 when she worked as a staff tutor in Geography at the extra-mural department at the University of Birmingham.
 She would have been stood in High Street Deritend.
 Including the car showroom, the buildings in the foreground to the right are long gone and the site is now occupied by the Digbeth Campus of the South & City College of Birmingham.
 The Big Bull's Head can be seen just beyond the parked Ford van.
 The licensee at the time of this photograph was Christopher Callaghan.
 Beyond the Big Bull's Head the Digbeth Institute can just be seen, then the Old Bull's Head where folks are queuing at the bus stop.
 Just beyond is the former warehouse of Bonser & Co., a structure that was still standing in the 21st century and used as a retro-chic clothes shop.
 The Rotunda had been completed three years prior to this photograph.
 Designed by King's Heath-born architect Jim Roberts, construction on the building started in 1961 and was completed in four years at a cost of £1 million.

-Today, the pub is run by Sue Bevan who took over the licence of the Big Bull's Head on January 17th 1991.
-This makes Sue the longest-serving licensee of the Big Bull's Head and, indeed, one of the longest-serving publicans in Birmingham.
-I have been badgering Sue to compose a paragraph about her time here at the Big Bull's Head as she must have some stories to tell.
-However, I'm still waiting with bated breath ...
+In 2019 the pub was being run by Sue Bevan who took over the licence of the Big Bull's Head on January 17th 1991.
+This makes her one of the longest-serving licensees in the city.

 Licensees of this pub

 1813 - 1820 Henry Parker